Calderis/Spwn/README.md

-# FITN
+# SPWN
-The goal fo this project is to manage project through GUI.
+The goal of SPWN is to work with developers on theirs project until their production step on the easiest method.

-For example, you specify data base and relations then it will give you the database ready and the website ready and the app ready.
+We provide a graphic interface to let you specify what you want for your project (data models, modules, ...).
+Once every thing is specified, we compil the code and deploy it on our servers.